raspberrypilearning/3D-scene/en/step_5.md

 set size to (100)%
 ```

-You can also have the size of your sprite change every time it changes layer:
+You can also have the size of your sprite change every time it changes layer by using the `change size by ()`{:class="block3looks"} blocks:

 ``` blocks3
 when [up arrow v] key pressed